yashrajpahwa/easyauth/README.md

 # Easyauth

-An easy to use, OIDC based authentication and authorisation service
+An open source, fast yet simple microservice to add authentication and authorisation to your project.